Chintu1308/cll-library/README.md

 # cll Library

 This library provides functionality for implementing circular linked lists in JavaScript.
-This is a circular-linked list library that provides various operations on circular-linked lists.brary to visA liualize and interact with a circular linked list using animations.
+This is a circular-linked list library that provides various operations on the circular-linked lists library to visualize and interact with a circular-linked list using animations.

 ## Installation 1